HawawEnFolie/FaultyFreezerAlarm/Schematic/FaultyFreezerAlarmV2/README.md

-# Faulty Ultralow-temperature Freezer Alarm - Schematics V2.0
+# Faulty Ultralow-temperature Freezer Alarm - Schematics V2.5

 ## ⟪ DESCRIPTION ⟫

-This repository contains all the hardware design files for the electronic board created as part of this project.
+This repository contains the hardware design files (schematics and PCB routing) for version 2.5 of the **FaultyFreezerAlarm** project.
+The hardware has been iteratively developed to meet the specific telemetry and monitoring requirements of the -80°C freezers at the UPPA microbiology laboratories.

-This project involves the design, schematic capture, and routing of a printed circuit board (PCB) meeting the specifications of the system requirements.
-This major revision builds upon the core system (V1.4) by introducing local monitoring capabilities, ambient room temperature tracking, and a physical interface for on-site interaction.
+This major revision builds upon the core system (V1.4) by introducing local monitoring capabilities, ambient room temperature tracking, a physical interface for on-site interaction, and a power outage detection circuit.

 ## ⟪ TECHNICAL SPECIFICATIONS ⟫